Everything You Need to Know About Lab Grown Diamonds (LGD)

 Price Points

 The value of a natural diamond is predicated not only on the 4 C’s -Cut, Color, Clarity, and Carat – but also on rarity.
 Because man made products can be manufactured in practically unlimited quantities, lab grown diamonds do not have a rarity factor undergirding the price structure.
 As a result, lab grown diamonds have little or no residual value.
-For this reason, you will not see the same level of benefits offered with lab grown diamonds, such as buyback and trade-up benefits.
+For this reason, you will not see the same level of benefits offered with lab grown diamonds, such as trade-up benefits.

 These points are intertwined with matters of the emotion and symbolic significance for buyers.
 In a practical sense, natural diamonds and lab grown diamonds are two different products.